Safe page context for relevant help

 Send safe context

-Pass page, feature, workflow, role, or plan hints when they help answer safely.
+Pass page, feature, workflow, role, or plan hints; screenshot input stays user-initiated, optional, and bounded.

 Review gaps

-Use fallback and feedback signals to improve canonical answers over time.
+Use fallback and feedback signals to improve approved answers, owner FAQs, and source articles over time.